BenCaunt/CTRL-ALT-FTC/advanced/motion-profiling.md

 }
 ```

-You can also extend this further by using velocity/acceleration feedforward.&#x20;
+You can also extend this further by using velocity/acceleration feedforward.

 ```java
 while (TrajectoryIsNotDone) {